I am in serious crockpot mode over here.

 - 1/2 large yellow onion diced

-- 1/2 cup mild green enchilada sauce or green salsa
+- 1/2 cup mild green enchilada sauce, green salsa, salsa verde

 - 1 4 oz can mild diced green chiles